-Devesh Kapur of the School of Arts and Sciences is cited for co-authoring a study on election funding and cement consumption in India.
+Devesh Kapur of the School of Arts and Sciences co-authors an article about economic growth and inclusion for India.

 Dwight Jaggard of the School of Engineering and Applied Science discusses what it takes to be an effective leader.

 (This is the first in a series about University of Pennsylvania students who took their arguments in support of federal student financial aid to Washington this summer in a project organized by the Office of Student Registration and Financial Services.)

 Nine University of Pennsylvania students have won U.S.